Abstract-Dael/rock-bottom-privacy/README.md

     <p class="last-updated">Last Updated: December 7, 2025</p>

     <div class="intro">
-        <p>At Rock Bottom, your privacy is our priority.
+        <p>At Rock Bottom - Reset Your Life, your privacy is our priority.
 This Privacy Policy outlines how we collect, use, and protect your personal information when you use our iOS application.
-By accessing or using Rock Bottom, you consent to the practices described below.</p>
+By accessing or using Rock Bottom - Reset Your Life, you consent to the practices described below.</p>
-        <p><strong>Rock Bottom is a personal journey and goal tracking app designed to help you rebuild from challenging moments in life.
+        <p><strong>Rock Bottom - Reset Your Life is a personal journey and goal tracking app designed to help you rebuild from challenging moments in life.
 We believe in transparency and are committed to safeguarding your sensitive personal reflections.</strong></p>
     </div>

     <h2>1.
 Information We Collect</h2>